 To achieve our ambition of driving sustainable market transformation, we work beyond our own supply chain – through collaboration with key suppliers, governments, NGOs and the broader industry.
 For details of this wider work, see Partnerships for transformational change.

-Understanding palm oil
+Understanding palm oil purchases

 What do we mean by core volumes, physically certified, mass balance & segregated?